matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 > them, such as events outside of the Matrix namespace where clients may rely
 > on the sender to match certain criteria.

-Instead, we propose including all events except those that explicitly exclude themselves with `exclude_from_upgrade: true` in their contents.
-This requires anyone using non-upgradable state events to notice this MSC and add that property.
+Instead, we propose including all events except those that are considered obsolete, and ones in the user's namespace.
+This change might be surprising to some clients who use custom state events, and rely on the `sender` property for their behaviour.

 ### Alternatives